Handicap Guidelines: Setting Initial Handicaps

 A Handicapper will have to watch the player play a number of games and ask himself how many bisques the player needs to win half his games.

 If the Handicapper is considering setting a handicap of over 8, he should ask the player to complete the above test.
 However, he should not adhere religiously to the test result, but should also consider factors including the player's tactical awareness and ability to hit long roquets.

 A player returning to the sport after a break of some years should play off their previous handicap unless there are valid and compelling reasons (e.g. medical) to alter their handicap.
-If there are, and their handicap is to be changed, then a CA and club handicapper must jointly determine the new handicap.
+If there are, and their handicap is to be changed, then a National Handicapper and Club Handicapper must jointly determine the new handicap.

 Recording New Handicaps